-Though it was raining initially, the skies cleared the further south I went.
+Though it rained initially, the skies cleared the further south I went.
 Close to Odemira, near the home I’d be taking care of, I drove through forests of cork trees, past greenhouses of raspberries, alongside flower farms, potato fields and even bamboo parks.
 The landscape was a cross between arid desert and lush, wide open fields.

-I heard the summer months are teeming with tourists down here, 3 hours south of Lisbon and an hour from the Algarve, which is when this 4-bedroom home I’m watching is transformed into a B&B. People come from all over the world to explore the local authentic Portuguese villages and hike the cliffs above the Atlantic coast on a route that connects fishermen trails called Rota Vicentina.
+I heard the summer months are teeming with tourists down here, three hours south of Lisbon and an hour from the Algarve, which is when this four-bedroom home I’m watching is transformed into a B&B. People come from all over the world to explore the local authentic Portuguese villages and hike the cliffs above the Atlantic coast on a route that connects fishermen trails called Rota Vicentina.

 A Small World

 I walked with Connie and Mike a couple miles into town, listening to their travel stories on the Annapurna Circuit in Nepal and what it was like to work for the airlines.
-They had retired and left Boulder for Salida, a tiny sleeper of a town until about 15 years ago when a mass of outdoor enthusiasts poured into the community.
+They had retired and left Boulder for Salida, a tiny sleeper of a town until about 15 years ago when outdoor enthusiasts poured into the community.
 We discussed the ballooning of real estate values back home, brought on by people with their very pedigree flocking to the area.

-They bought me a water (“We’ve got this one- money bags are in town,” Mike chuckled) and got themselves coffee in celebration for having walked 22km that day.
+They bought me a water (“We’ve got this one.
+Money bags are in town,” Mike chuckled) and got themselves coffee in celebration for having walked 22km that day.
 We sat in the sun on the main pedestrian path of the small holiday/fishing village of Zambujeira.
 We promised to stay in touch and even reach out when we were all back in Colorado.
 It was just one of those reminders that it really can be a small world.

 Monte dos Papa Figos

 But the tough part wasn’t over.
 Once home, I still had chores to do by flashlight.
 The most difficult of them was organizing the feed for the horses: their grain, hay, and supplements, and then dressing them (untethered, as instructed, but my biggest mistake) in their cold-weather coats.
-For 5 days I’d been coating the horses without incident, but tonight it would be in the dark.
+For five days I’d been coating the horses without incident, but tonight it would be in the dark.

 The mare, Delhi, was acting up, clearly pissed about the late dinner.
-She knocked over her bucket and stomped her feet, snorting.
+She snorted while knocking over her bucket and stomping her feet.
 I should have known right then to leave her alone, but went about putting her (recently delivered, brand new) coat on, even though I could barely see.
-Moments later, with the front of the coat tied but the middle and back open, she jumped excitedly and the whole coat slid under her belly, causing her to rear up and charge off down the pasture at full speed.
+Moments later, with the front of the coat tied but the middle and back open, she jumped and the whole coat slid under her belly, causing her to rear up and charge off down the pasture at full speed.
 The coat was in a jumble, sliding under her racing hooves as she bucked, the front still tight where I had secured it.
 She soon tripped, rolling on her butt and then side.
 “Whoa, girl…” I called as she heaved herself back up and took off again.
 “Please don’t break a leg…” A few more kicks and slips later and she had ripped off the remainder of the coat and was now galloping around the field’s perimeter, free at last.
 I retrieved the shredded coat, her canter slowing down with relief.
 She was okay.